YonSci/eca-census-handbook/docs/case-studies/Chapter-02/Case Studies.md

 **Stage 1**

-•           Digitization was carried out by first downloading the spatial data collected from the cloud server.
+- Digitization was carried out by first downloading the spatial data collected from the cloud server.
 ArcGIS software was used to overlay spatial data on satellite imagery for rural areas or aerial photographs for urban areas.
 The data would be symbolized by village name to determine the extent of a village.
 Digitization of village boundaries was guided by already generated schema.

-•           Delineation of EAs was done based on measure of size which is between 50 and 149 households making an average of 100 households.
+- Delineation of EAs was done based on measure of size which is between 50 and 149 households making an average of 100 households.
 A village with more than 149 households was subdivided to create more than one EA whereas one with less than 50 households was merged with another next to it.
 An EA was therefore either part of a village, an entire village or several villages combined.

-•           The EA polygons were cleaned by creating topologies to show where overlaps and gaps exist.
+- The EA polygons were cleaned by creating topologies to show where overlaps and gaps exist.
 Each EA was described by its administrative and political units, type (rural or urban), status (informal or formal) and universal (special or conventional).
 The information was added on the EA polygons attribute table to create the census geo-file.

-•           A 13-digit code was generated from administrative units to uniquely identify each EA.
+- A 13-digit code was generated from administrative units to uniquely identify each EA.
 Maps were prepared using templates generated during development of tools.
 Two maps were created, a sub-location map with all the EAs or several EAs in that sub-location and every individual EA map.

-**Stage 2**

-•           The maps were printed for editing guided by the editing forms and later printed for use during verification.
+**Stage 2** The maps were printed for editing guided by the editing forms and later printed for use during verification.
 Rural maps were printed on A3 size paper while urban maps were printed on A2 size paper.

-•           Maps returned from verification were returned to map production for the GIS technicians to effect changes from the field.
+- Maps returned from verification were returned to map production for the GIS technicians to effect changes from the field.
 After effecting the changes, final PDF maps and geo-files were forwarded by counties to uploaded on the tablets to be used during census enumeration.

-•           Hard copy maps were also printed for training and EA identification.
+- Hard copy maps were also printed for training and EA identification.

 The EA map verification exercise was undertaken by trained verification officers and coordinators who worked with the National Government Administration Officers (NGAO) with a collective role of confirming that all the maps and geo- file for their respective administrative units were available and that they were in their correct geographic locations and had correct spellings.
 During verification, several NGAOs were brought together.

 Additionally, the verification process identified missing features/facilities, spelling mistakes, confirmed the number of villages and boundaries, etc. The key tools were therefore the sub-location map and geo- file.
 The exercise started after several EA maps were produced for several counties.
 It was conducted in phases where in each phase several counties were covered.

 Verified maps and verification forms were forwarded to the map production office to effect the changes documented before final production of maps.
 Major errors noted during verification included: spelling errors, wrong village/EA naming, incorrect EA numbering, disjointed/fragmented (Flying) villages, omission of features, gaps where some households had not been mapped, unclear boundaries, incomplete naming of features.
 32% of the EAs had one or more of the above errors.

-**Sierra Leone**

 **Sierra Leone** aimed to achieve a verified and categorized nationwide locality list of all administrative levels showing the name of each locality, district, chiefdom, and section with a unique code.